Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 The University had been working on this flagship scheme long before we were involved.

-Architects Sheppard Robson were chosen to lead the design team for this flagship project and achieve the University’s vision.
+Architects Sheppard Robson were chosen to lead the design team for the project and achieve the University’s vision.
 They were tasked to produce a design that was not only striking but also genuinely future-proofed and low-energy in use.

 The building needed to be flexible, adaptable and inspiring.
 As with the wider collaborative approach, the design and build teams reviewed and challenged options for ease of use, economy and buildability – applying it to the use and connectivity of spaces, the form of the development and the materials chosen.